 X-rays are produced when the kinetic energy of sufficiently fast (accelerated) electrons is converted into electromagnetic radiation, that is photons.
 In medical imaging this is primarily done using so called X-ray tubes.
 An X-ray tube is an evacuated glass vessel housing two electrodes: a negatively charged cathode and a positively charged anode.
 The cathode typically consists of a tungsten filament and is the source of the electrons.
 The anode is similarly constructed using an outer surface of tungsten and is the target of the electrons.

 When a high voltage is applied across the tube, electrons are emitted from the cathode.
 These accelerate towards the anode and, on striking the target, cause the emission of photons with energies in the X-ray range.
 In order to record an X-ray image, the relevant part of the body will be strategically positioned between the X-ray source and a detector.
-Positioning is important both to ensure enough X-rays are detected (for good spatial resolution of the image) and to keep the radiation dose received as low as reasonably possible (to avoid cell damage; known in the medical world as ALARA – as low as reasonably achievable).
+Positioning is important both to ensure enough X-rays are detected (for good spatial resolution of the image) and to keep the radiation dose received as low as reasonably possible (to avoid tissue damage; known in the medical world as ALARA – as low as reasonably achievable).
 There are many different types of detectors, depending on the application area of X-ray investigations.

 X-rays travel in straight lines (like visible light) from the source and, on passing through the body, are attenuated (weakened) by interactions with the various body tissues.
 Historically X-ray images were recorded on photographic film and developed using a dark room.

 Different tissues absorb X-rays at different rates and this differential absorption creates the familiar ‘shades of grey’ contrast seen in X-ray (and CT) images.
 Calcified structures such as bones and teeth absorb X-rays most strongly and thus appear white on the traditional photographic film radiographs, since fewer X-rays are reaching the photographic film.
 Air barely absorbs any X-rays, resulting in a blackening of the image corresponding to such regions.
 Soft tissues (fat, muscle, organs) have varying levels of absorption and appear as shades of grey on the image.
+We cannot feel the passage of X-ray radiation through the body.

 The use of photographic film in radiography has now largely been superseded by digital technologies.
 Digitally recorded X-ray images have some advantages over traditional film.
 Digitally recorded X-ray images can be immediately viewed (and shared) on high-resolution computer screens and the image data can be easily stored.
-The radiation doses required for digital X-ray images tend to be slightly lower than with the use of traditional film X-rays: digital data can be electronically enhanced, so an essentially lower-resolution data set will still provide an acceptable image resolution.
+The radiation doses required for digital X-ray images tend to be slightly lower than with the use of traditional film X-rays: digital data can be electronically enhanced, so an essentially lower-resolution data set may still provide an acceptable image resolution.

 Digital X-ray images typically still look like old-fashioned ‘shades of grey’ X-ray images recorded on photographic film, mainly because the companies producing X-ray imaging equipment were afraid of causing culture shock in the medical community by switching to a completely different pictorial representation of X-ray images.
 This point is not quite as trivial as it may seem: the human eye can only distinguish grey-scale contrast above a certain threshold; alternative visual representations of X-ray (and other digitally recorded) imaging results may well have technical advantages – there is an ongoing discussion about this.

-Orthopantogram (OPG); panoramic radiograph
+Dental panoramic radiograph (DPT)

 Obtaining such a panoramic, extra-oral radiograph involves a rotating mechanism with the X-ray source and the detector placed opposite to each other and the head carefully positioned in between.
 For recording the image, the X-ray source moves in a semi-circle around the back of the head and the detector moves similarly in a semi-circle opposite the X-ray source.
 Careful positioning of the head permits focus mainly on the upper and lower jaw regions while deeper and more superficial structures will be blurred in the image.
 The idea is to i) maintain a constant distance between the focus region to the X-ray generator and the detector, and ii) to obtain a perfect perpendicular projection at every stage of the screening.
-It is impossible to find such a perfect solution and the acquisition of OPGs is by necessity a practical compromise.
+It is impossible to find such a perfect solution and the acquisition of DPTs is by necessity a practical compromise.

 Mainly used in the domain of dentistry (bitewing radiographs for single teeth) but also with some applications in oral & maxillofacial surgery investigations, the intraoral placement of a piece of X-ray film together with a suitable choice of angle for taking the (single) X-ray image and projecting it onto the film can provide useful information.
 For example, calculi (stones) of the submandibular or sublingual salivary glands can be well characterised by such a straightforward plain radiograph.